Mental health care starts with a first step

 Koeller also notes that some insurance providers can help with transportation – getting a ride to a counselor appointment, for example.
 Telehealth – a digital appointment with a provider from home – is also an option that’s growing in use.
 OSF SilverCloud is another resource designed for workplaces.
 These are some of the many things a BHN can check on and, at a minimum, educate the patient on what’s available.

 Patients who are experiencing a mental or behavioral health issue can contact their primary care provider or – if you live within OSF HeathCare’s footprint – use the behavioral health navigator program.
-If you’re in a crisis situation, call 9-1-1 or the National Suicide Prevention Lifeline at 800-273-8255.
+If you’re in a crisis situation that needs a first responder, call 9-1-1.
+If it leans toward a mental health crisis, call the National Suicide Prevention Lifeline at 9-8-8.